farnoosh27/NLP/README.md

-# NLP, MLOps, and Telecommunication
+# NLP, MLOps and Telecommunication

 I am trying to specialize in Natural Language Processing for the purpose of my job, so here is the repository!
 The core concepts are as follows: